 We love having these treats for ‘fika’ (coffee break) — they go so well with coffee, tea or even wine (well, definitely after dinner, not for ‘fika’!).
 YUM!

-FOR OTHER SWEDISH DESSERT RECIPES, CHECK OUT THESE POSTS –
+FOR OTHER NORDIC BREAD RECIPES, CHECK OUT THESE POSTS –

 NOTE: This post was initially published on February 2017.
 Although I have added measurements in cups in the recipe, the recipe was not changed from the original post.

 VIDEO ON HOW TO MAKE SWEDISH CINNAMON BUNS (KANELBULLAR)